gottyduke/DKUtil/README.md

 ```
 Use packed parameter to reduce the length of parameter list.

 > Patch code can be any data type, since it's `const void*`.
-> SKSE64 or CommonLib implementation is done via conditional compilation, so a defined `SKSE64` must appear before `#include` to use SKSE64 explicitly.
+> SKSE64 or CommonLib implementation is done via conditional compilation, so `#define SKSE64` must appear before `#include` to use SKSE64 explicitly.
 Othersie it will use CommonLib by default.

 ### Template
 Some(currently 1) random template class(es) I made for myself to save time from duplicating codes.